Kansas City Chiefs vs. Pittsburgh Steelers NFL Week 16 Odds, Plays and Insights for December 26, 2021

 Steelers stats and trends

-- Pittsburgh has six wins against the spread in 14 games this year.
+- In Pittsburgh's 14 games this season, it has six wins against the spread.

-- Pittsburgh's games this season have hit the over on six of 14 set point totals (42.9%).
+- Pittsburgh's games this season have gone over the point total six times in 14 opportunities (42.9%).

-- When Pittsburgh scores more than 21.1 points, it is 3-3 against the spread and 4-2 overall.
+- Pittsburgh is 3-3 against the spread and 4-2 overall when the team scores more than 21.1 points.

-- This year the Steelers have 15 turnovers, 10 fewer than the Chiefs have takeaways (25).
+- The Steelers have 15 giveaways this season, while the Chiefs have 25 takeaways.

 Home and road insights

-- At home, as 8-point favorites or greater, the Chiefs have two wins ATS (2-1).
+- The Chiefs have two wins ATS (2-1) as 8.5-point favorites or more at home.

-- This year, in eight games at home, Kansas City has hit the over three times.
+- Kansas City has hit the over in three of eight home games this year.

-- This year on the road, Pittsburgh is 3-3 against the spread and 2-4 overall.
+- On the road, Pittsburgh is 2-4 overall and 3-3 against the spread.

-- This season, in three of six away games Pittsburgh has hit the over.
+- In six away games this year, Pittsburgh has hit the over three times.

 Powered by Data Skrive.